-The TEMAG report recommended that all initial teacher education primary graduates be equipped with a subject specialisation, with priority given to science, maths or languages.
+The Teacher Education Ministerial Advisory Group (TEMAG) report recommended that all initial teacher education primary graduates be equipped with a subject specialisation.

 What have we done?